Auburn Thunder General Q & A

 Q: What is the academy program?

 A: The academy program is an opportunity for us to focus on more individual development of our younger players.
 Rather than create many separate teams and participate in state league; the academy program follows a curriculum as a group and attends specified play dates throughout the season.
-Currently, our academy program is for U-10 players only.
+Currently, our academy program is available for all players U-11 and below.

 Q: What is the level of commitment required for Auburn Thunder?